 KTRB went on the air with 250 watts on 740 KCs limited to daytime hours of operation.
 The frequency was changed in 1942 to 860 KCs when the station moved to Norwegian Ave. and power was increased to 1,000 watts.
 Over the years the power was increased a number of times finally ending up with 50,000 watts in the ’90’s.
 KTRB was the only broadcast station in Modesto until 1948 when KBEE FM signed on the air.

 KTRB FM became Modesto’s second FM station and Modesto’s third broadcast station signing on the air in 1949.
 KBEE-FM owned by the McClatchy newspapers became the second commercial broadcast station (first FM station) on the air in the market.
 KTRB-FM simulcast the programming from KTRB-AM for many years thus the station identification of “This is KTRB AM and FM, Modesto”

 Bob Malik is a former Modesto resident and KFIV radio personality.
-After leaving Modesto Bob had a successful radio career.
+After leaving Modesto Bob had a successful major market radio career.
 He now lives with his family in Southern California.
-Bob has just the thing you need on Sunday afternoons.
-Join him on KRVR, 105.5.
-If you’re out of the area you can stream it.
-THE BEATLE YEARS (4pm, Sundays)
+For years, Bob was the host of THE BEATLE YEARS, a weekly program that aired nationwide, including locally on KRVR, 105.5.

-( Bob Malik was recently asked to provide a short bio for the Modesto, CA Central Catholic High School (CCHS) Alumni Magazine.
-He has graciously given us permission to use it on The Modesto Radio Museum site.)
+Bob was asked to provide his autobiography for the Modesto, CA Central Catholic High School (CCHS) Alumni Magazine.
+He has graciously given us permission to share his story here at The Modesto Radio Museum.